microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 | OW      | Other Word             |
 | UN      | Unknown                |

-Retrieved metadata will include an invalid character when the attribute was padded with nulls and stored as is.
+Retrieved metadata will include the null character when the attribute was padded with nulls and stored as is.

 ### Retrieve Metadata Cache Validation (for Study, Series, or Instance)